List of Jeopardy! tournaments and events: ABC tournaments

-Four Jeopardy! events have been scheduled outside the show's usual syndication run, all on ABC: Super Jeopardy! aired in 1990, the Greatest of All Time aired in 2020, the National College Championship aired in February 2022, and the aforementioned Celebrity Jeopardy! primetime tournament began airing in September 2022.
+Five Jeopardy! events have been scheduled outside the show's usual syndication run, all on ABC: Super Jeopardy! aired in 1990, The Greatest of All Time aired in 2020, the National College Championship aired in February 2022, the aforementioned Celebrity Jeopardy! primetime tournament aired from September 2022 to February 2023, September 2023 to January 2024, and January to April 2025, and Jeopardy!
+Masters airing in May 2023, May 2024, and April to June 2025.
 The ABC Owned Television Stations group has been the lead broadcaster of the syndicated version for most of its run.

 Super Jeopardy!

-Super Jeopardy! was a special summer series that premiered on June 16, 1990 on ABC.
+Super Jeopardy! was a special summer series that premiered June 16, 1990, on ABC.
 It was the first attempt during Alex Trebek's hosting run to gather the series' best contestants up to that date.

 A total of thirty-six contestants competed in Super Jeopardy!.
-Thirty-five of them were some of the biggest winners that had competed in the first six years of the syndicated Jeopardy! series that had aired to that point.
+Thirty-five of them were some of the biggest winners who had competed in the first six years of the syndicated Jeopardy! series that had aired to that point.
 The other spot was reserved for Burns Cameron, who had appeared on the original daytime series in 1965 and won a total of $11,110 in regular and tournament play to set that series' all-time record.

 Super Jeopardy! featured four contestants per episode in the quarterfinal games, while subsequent rounds were played with the usual three players.
 Each game was played for points instead of money, and the clue values were adjusted accordingly; correct responses were worth 200–1000 points in the Jeopardy! round and 500–2500 points in Double Jeopardy!; this was the only time in the show's history that the second round values were not double those of the first round.

+The tournament was divided into three parts, each lasting a total of four weeks.
+The first three weeks consisted of the quarterfinal matches, with the winners advancing to the semifinal match.
+The winner of that match advanced to the final, and the process would repeat until the three finalists were determined.
 Any contestant eliminated in the quarterfinal round won $5,000 and the contestants eliminated in the semifinal round won $10,000.

-The finals of the tournament aired on September 8, 1990, and pitted 1987 Tournament of Champions winner Bob Verini and finalist Dave Traini against 1988 Tournament of Champions quarterfinalist and four-day champion Bruce Seymour in a one-day final match where the winner received $250,000.
-Traini finished in negative territory and could not play Final Jeopardy!, which meant he automatically finished third and won $25,000.
-Seymour, leading entering Final Jeopardy!, correctly answered the final clue and won the top prize.
-Verini, who did not answer correctly, finished second and won $50,000.
+Bob Verini, winner of the 1987 Tournament of Champions, was the first to qualify for the final on July 7, 1990 when he defeated 1989 Teen Tournament winner Eric Newhouse and 1987 Tournament of Champions finalist Eugene Finerman in the first semifinal.
+The second semifinal took place on August 4 and was won by season 4 champion Bruce Seymour over season 3 champions Roger Storm and Keith Walker.The third semifinal was played on September 1 and won by season 3 champion Dave Traini over 1988 champion Jeff Richmond and Bob Blake, who had set a winnings record during his run in 1989.
+Seymour won the tournament final on the following episode, with Verini finishing second and Traini automatically placing third for finishing in negative territory after Double Jeopardy.